A Prayer

 Like I said… I've been cheap where laptops were concerned.

 But that last machine (a Gateway), was seriously on its last leg.
-And part of the reason I kept trying to stretch out its life was I was avoiding Windows 10 at all cost, and was grateful that Windows 7 was still serving me reasonably well.
+And part of the reason I kept trying to stretch out its life was because I was avoiding Windows 10 at all cost, and was grateful that Windows 7 was still serving me reasonably well.

-For hardware in the laptop space, there's nothing better than Lenovo's ThinkPad line.
+For high quality hardware in the laptop space, there's nothing better than Lenovo's ThinkPad line.
 And they tend to be built to be taken apart and upgraded, which adds an enormous benefit to me personally.

 So I started watching the Lenovo Outlet (yes, even when I'm making a bigger investment, I can be a little cheap) for a ThinkPad with at least 32GB of RAM, an Intel I7 CPU, and a decent NVIDIA GPU video adapter.
 When I found this ThinkPad T570 that I'm writing this blog post on right now, I was elated.
-It was a great and had everything I was looking for (except the SSD capacity, which I planned to fix by adding another SSD).
+It was a great price, and had everything I was looking for (except the SSD capacity, which I planned to fix by adding another SSD).

 Perhaps now you can see why I was so utterly disappointed when I got a completely different machine that didn't have anywhere near the specs that I had paid for.